 German Empire (1871-1918) In the German Empire, the Imperial Chancellor (Reichskanzler) was appointed by the Emperor.
 The parliament (Reichstag) could do jack shit about it and was mostly there to argue about the budget or wait for the chancellor to initiate a bill (which they couldn't do themselves).
 The Reichskanzler was technically a one-man administration, who appointed secretaries to assist him.

-attacks on neighboring nationsmanipulating neighboring nations into starting wars with him so he could have them trounced without being seen as the aggressor, censorship laws, anti-socialist law, and weakening the democratic organs of the German Empire via the constitution he wrote, blunders against the Catholic church (Kulturkampf - struggle about culture), and his complex system of alliances to keep the peace in Europe.
+his attacks on neighboring nationsmanipulating neighboring nations into starting wars with him so he could have them trounced without being seen as the aggressor, censorship laws, anti-socialist law, and weakening the democratic organs of the German Empire via the constitution he wrote, blunders against the Catholic church (Kulturkampf - struggle about culture), and his complex system of alliances to keep the peace in Europe.
 He opposed German colonialism, but ended up getting colonies for Germany anyway.
 Emperor Wilhelm I mostly let Bismarck do whatever he wanted.
 Wilhelm II however, wanted to govern the country himself and forced Bismarck to resign after several disagreements over social reforms and anti-socialist laws.
-During his retirement, Bismarck warned the Emperor several times that his foreign policy would lead to war.
+During his retirement, Bismarck warned the Emperor several times that his foreign policy would lead to war—and not the "good" kind where Germany wins quickly with minimal losses.
 He famously predicted both the trigger of World War One ("some damned silly thing in the Balkans") as well as the year it broke out.
 In 2003, he was voted 9th greatest German of all time.

 - Leo von Caprivi (1890-1894) — Or, to give his full name, Georg Leo von Caprivi de Caprera de Montecuccoli, who was made a count in 1891.
 This former general, who also had been the head of the German navy from 1883 to 1888, had the thankless job of being Bismarck's successor, against whom almost anyone would've compared unfavorably.
 He began the implementation of Wilhelm II's "New Course" into German policy: Social reforms, more free trade and a pro-British foreign policy.
 The latter included giving up the good relations with Russia, since he himself admitted that he wasn't Magnificent Bastard enough to maintain Bismarck's complex foreign policy based on secret treaties.
 He finished the negotiations for the Zanzibar treaty, which traded land between Germany and the British Empire.
 A strip of land in Namibia is still named after him.